jsun1590/chess.com-bot/README.md

 <h1 align="center">Chess.com Bot</h1>
 <p align="center">Simple Chess.com bot made in Python with the Chess and Selenium library.</p>

+Currently the script will only work on Windows.
+There are plans to port it over to Linux.

  ### Contents:
   - [Disclosure](#disclosure)
   - [Requirements](#requirements)